Topl/muBrambl/README.md

 # LokiJS
-A Javascript API module allowing users to interact with Topl's blockchain
+A Javascript API wrapper to communicate with the Topl blockchain via fetch requests.

 # Installation
 To install run "npm install bifrost-lokijs" in your project directory<br/>